Dracula scenario for Irish economy: second outbreak and no-deal Brexit

 In this scenario, it would take until 2023-24 before the economy fully rebounded from Covid-19.

-Significantly the Central Bank doesn’t speculate on the probability of either scenario, suggesting it’s a public health matter and therefore outside its bailiwick.
+Significantly the Central Bank doesn’t speculate on the probability of either outcome, suggesting it’s a public health matter and therefore outside its bailiwick.

 The severe scenario is, however, not the worst-case scenario.
 That would be if no vaccine arrived and the new world order involved constant social distancing and disease vigilance.
 But the bank doesn’t consider this in its report as the ramifications are probably too difficult to gauge.